Primary School (Pk-2nd)

 The discipline of neat and legible handwriting is an aid to spelling and instills the value of accurate, careful work – an important academic skill that carries over into every aspect of learning.
 In the 1st and 2nd grades students continue to practice manuscript while also beginning cursive script.

 Immediate recall of addition and subtraction facts through 18 is the focus in primary school.
-Number formation, counting, time, calendar, measurement, and money are the initial skills of K-2.
+Number formation, counting, time, calendar, measurement, and money are the initial skills.
 In 2nd grade the students also begin multiplication with the 1x, 2x, 5x, and 10x facts.
 Students will learn number sense by skip-counting, games, and drills, all of which make math time enjoyable.

 Geography, History, and Science